CtrlK

 Completeness

-Clearly answers both 'what' (complete solo founder GTM playbook covering stack selection, agent team design, revenue-stage transitions, time allocation, hiring decisions) and 'when' (explicit 'Use when' triggers and a list of trigger phrases, plus explicit exclusions for what NOT to use it for).
+Clearly answers both 'what' (complete solo founder GTM playbook covering stack selection, agent team design, revenue-stage transitions, time allocation, hiring decisions) and 'when' (explicit 'Use when' triggers and a 'Do NOT use' exclusion clause).
+The explicit trigger guidance and negative boundary make this very complete.

 3 / 3